gmoe/piano_fundamentals/source/chapter1/ch1_procedures/II.12.rst

 keyboard memory and photographic memory are the same, since if you can do one, the other follows naturally.
 Whenever you memorize a small section, close your eyes and see if you can play it in your mind without playing it on the piano.
-Once you have memorized an entire piece HS), you should also be able to play the complete piece HS in your head.
+Once you have memorized an entire piece HS, you should also be able to play the complete piece HS in your head.
 This is the time to analyze the structure of the music, how it is organized and how the themes develop as the music progresses.
 With practice, you will find that it requires only a small